msamiullah-ai/Advanced-NLP/05-morphology-and-lexical-semantics.md

 ## Why This Matters for NLP

 Tokenization is a way of representing words, subwords, characters, or any unit produced by a tokenizer so they can be fed into a neural network.
 But *how* we split words isn't arbitrary — it connects directly to how human language itself is built from smaller meaningful pieces.
-That's what morphology studies.
+That's what morphology studies

 ## Morphological Units